jhays/JHAdSupportedTemplate/ReadMe.md

 The configuration of AdSupportedViewController is as follows.
 This can likely be placed in your viewDidLoad method.

- * Ad Supported View Controller superclass setup
+ * Ad Supported View Controller superclass setup:

         //adMobAdUnitId = "ca-app-pub-2935377384188916/5512719901"